e0328eric/vesti/README.md

 ### For Linux Users
-After including julia language in vesti, one cannot compile with `glibc` because zig emits error `unknown type name 'sigjmp_buf'`.
+After including julia language in vesti, one cannot compile with `glibc` because zig emits error `unknown type name 'sigjmp_buf'`, and I don't know yet.
 So while compiling, use `musl` instead.

 ## Compilation
 If you do not want to compile the Tectonic backend, just run the following command: